petergoes/petergoes.nl/content/blog/experimenting-with-rendering-web-components.md

 ## The problem of server side rendering

-However, server side rendering is still an issue with Web Components.
+Server side rendering is still an issue with Web Components.
 React, Vue and all those other frameworks have this covered.
 But for the `shadowDom`, there is not a standardised way of serialising that to send it over the wire.

 There are some experiments / solutions going on.
 Especially the [@skatejs/ssr](https://github.com/skatejs/skatejs/tree/master/packages/ssr) package by [@treshugart](https://twitter.com/treshugart) is really close.